Can You Wear Crocs If You Have Lymphedema?

 Air circulation around your foot prevents mustiness and accumulation of fluid, which is especially helpful if you sweat a lot

-Also many types of Crocs are machine washable as well, which helps to prevent dampness and keep the area around your feet nice and clean.
+Also many types of Crocs are machine washable as well, which helps to prevent dampness and keep the area around your feet nice and clean (just avoid particularly hot washes and dryers as this can warp or shrink them).

 Non-Irritating